fenago/tableau-fundamentals/lab-guides/md/Lab_7.md

 ### Leveraging formatting in Tableau

-We\'ll focus on worksheet-level formatting in this lab, as we\'ve already covered metadata in *Chapter 2*, *Connecting to Data in Tableau*, and we will cover dashboards and stories in *Chapter 8*, *Telling a Data Story with Dashboards*.
-However, it is beneficial to see the big picture of formatting in Tableau.

 Tableau employs default formatting that includes default fonts, colors, shading, and alignment.
 Additionally, there are several levels of formatting you can customize, as shown in the following diagram: